 If Disney World were a database, we would rave about its access control strategy.
 It is secure: only authorized users get into the park or into any sensitive backstage areas.
 It is dynamic: many rides and concessions are available to the right people with the wave of a bracelet.
 Most importantly, its strategies blend seamlessly in with other tactics to support the overall user experience.
 Hidden complexity and rigorous controls enable the free movement and delight of tens of thousands of consumers.

 It’s not a far-fetched comparison.
 Major cloud platforms are beginning to resemble data amusement parks more and more, but the security challenge remains as daunting as ever.
 And, despite many of them offering advanced functionality – dynamic masking, automated data classification, increasingly configurable roles – it’s still a major challenge to piece everything together into a holistic approach to data access control that is empowering to end users.

-In this post, I want to share the Immuta data team’s three-pronged internal strategy for Snowflake fine-grained access control, and resource and user management when coupled to an Immuta policy engine.
+In this post, we’ll share the Immuta data team’s three-pronged internal strategy for Snowflake fine-grained access control, and resource and user management when coupled with an Immuta policy engine.

 - Create an open discoverability space with sanitized data for all employees

 - Provision roles on request to enable custom project schemas